gbarrios212/scarecrow/README.md

 ]
 ```

-Above this, a preview-grid spanning 200 elements, each measuring 40px x 40px, is superimposed.
+A preview-grid spanning 200 elements, each measuring 40px x 40px, is superimposed.
 Each div element corresponds with a different tile on the aforementioned array representing the gameMap.

 ```
 #preview-grid{